Generic Name: delafloxacin (oral/injection) (DEL a FLOX a sin)

 The usual dose of delafloxacin is once every 12 hours for 5 to 14 days.
 Follow your doctor's dosing instructions very carefully.

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Use delafloxacin for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
 Delafloxacin will not treat a viral infection such as the flu or a common cold.

 Do not share this medicine with another person, even if they have the same symptoms you have.